fernandolezama/fernandolezama.github.io/index.md

 ## NEWS
-* 14 October 2019: our paper "Towards transactive energy systems: An analysis on current trends", in wich I had the pleasure of collaboring with Omid Abrishambaf, Pedro Faria and Zita Vale, has been accepted in [Energy Strategy Reviews](https://www.sciencedirect.com/science/article/pii/S2211467X19301105), an (<span style="color:#C31D1D;">open access</span>) journal from elsevier.
+* 14 October 2019: our paper "Towards transactive energy systems: An analysis on current trends", in which I had the pleasure of collaboring with Omid Abrishambaf, Pedro Faria and Zita Vale, has been accepted in [Energy Strategy Reviews](https://www.sciencedirect.com/science/article/pii/S2211467X19301105), an (<span style="color:#C31D1D;">open access</span>) journal from elsevier.
 Check it now.

 * 22 September 2019: our paper "Multi-Objective Energy Bill Optimization Considering Demand Response in a Residential House" has been accepted for presentation at the 2020 T&D, April 20-23 2020, Chicago, IL, USA.